Employment Tribunal Representation and Home Insurance

 Generally speaking, most insurers will require a summary of the key facts of the case, an assessment on prospects of the case succeeding, a valuation of the potential compensation, an estimated timeframe for the case to reach a conclusion, and the likely costs associated with pursuing the case.
 As I have said above, I am always happy to help clients provide this information to their insurers.

 If on receipt of the above information the legal expenses insurer is happy that the claim has reasonable prospects of succeeding and it is proportionate to pursue, then they are likely to agree to cover all reasonable legal costs and disbursements.
 Cover tends to be available from the point that proceedings can be issued and so this would be after any internal procedures (such as grievance or discipline) and after any ACAS early conciliation.

-At LincsLaw Solicitors, I am regularly instructed to represent my clients under the terms of their legal expenses insurance.
+At LincsLaw Solicitors, I am regularly instructed conduct Employment Tribunal representation for my clients under the terms of their legal expenses insurance.
 This means that my clients get the benefit of a local specialist employment law solicitor, who they can see on a face to face basis as and when necessary, but without any personal cost to them.

-If you think you have been treated unfairly at work, I want to help.
+If you require Employment Tribunal representation, I want to help.
 For further information about the services I offer visit www.lincslaw.co.uk or call me for a free telephone consultation on 01522 539501.

 Specialist Employment Solicitor